 - unsteady gait

 Never consume while using sildenafil and tadalafil, more commonly known as Viagra and Cialis, because both drugs interact with blood pressure and the cardiovascular system.
-Though a fatal overdose is rare, it is possible, especially for people with blood pressure.
+Though a fatal overdose is rare, it is possible, especially for people with heart conditions.

 The commercial use stipulation in the law is a loophole because they are available at head shops, sex shops, and most especially online.
-Labels contain a “do not drink or inhale” warning on these miniature bottles, which are now mostly isopropyl nitrites instead of amyl nitrate, are sold under names like;
+Labels contain a “do not drink or inhale” warning on these miniature bottles, which are now mostly isopropyl nitrites, are sold under names like;

 - “Jungle Juice”